Effective Execution: 7 Reasons Why Leadership Teams Fail

-Written by Mike McKenzie
+Mike McKenzie

 I’ve spent much of my career listening to business owners talk confidently about the Growth Potential of their business.
-Yet the vast majority of them struggle when it comes to building a cohesive team that can fulfil that potential.
+Yet the vast majority of them struggle when it comes to building a cohesive team that can unlock that potential.

-If there is a documented growth strategy, it often lacks clarity and conviction.
+Where there is a documented growth strategy, it often lacks clarity and conviction.
 Leadership alignment is low, effective board meetings are rare, and the plan is poorly executed.
 The senior team quickly falls into bad leadership habits and routinely fails to deliver profitable and sustainable business growth.

 My own experiences are consistent with the multiple research projects that have been conducted over the last 20 years.
-A 2016 study concluded that 67% of well-formulated growth strategies failed due to poor execution.
+A 2016 study concluded that 67% of well-formulated growth strategies failed due to poor strategy execution.
 A review of all major studies would suggest that between 50% and 90% of strategies fail to be implemented.
-Whilst some purists argue with some of the more extreme research findings, it is plain to see that the vast majority of businesses struggle with effective strategy execution.
+Whilst some purists argue with some of the more extreme research findings, it is plain to see that the vast majority of businesses struggle with effective execution.

 Put simply, no matter how great your Growth Potential, it’s the leadership team’s ability to realise this potential that ultimately determines business success.